daboth/pagan/README.md

 give back some of those nostalgic feelings by providing identicons in an oldschool look that are inspired from retro roleplaying adventure games.

-Each ipv4 address will generate a unique Avatar image you are free to use.
-The purpose of pagan is to use it as a user image in any web application.
-It is based on the IPv4 address that logged in when creating an account or posted something.
+Each IPv4 address will generate a unique Avatar image.
+The purpose of pagan is to use it for generating a user image in any web application.
+It is is meant to replace default user images when creating new accounts or to enhance comment sections by visualizing the authors IPv4 address.

-The software is currently under development and is going to feature the following functions:
+**The software is currently under development and features the following functions:**

-* Process a given ip4 adress to generate identicons with unique colors and gear
+* Process a given IPv4 adress to generate identicons with unique colors and gear
 * Generate random avatar images
 * Create the avatar image based on a given resolution
 * Pagan will map all virtual 16x16 Pixels to the real image size.